ondat/documentation/docs/operations/compute-only.md

 ## Overview

-With Ondat, cluster administrators can set the `storageos.com/computeonly` label against Kubernetes nodes that they want to dedicate as to running compute intensive workloads.
+With Ondat, cluster administrators can set the `storageos.com/computeonly` label against Kubernetes nodes that they want to dedicate to running compute intensive workloads.
 > 💡 For more information on the Centralised Cluster Topology model, review the [Cluster Topologies](/docs/concepts/cluster-topologies) feature page.

 ### Example - Configuring A Centralised Cluster Topology

 The following guidance below will demonstrates how to create a centralised cluster topology model by using Ondat's >> `storageos.com/computeonly=true` node label.
-> 💡 In this guideline, we are using an [Azure Kubernetes Service (AKS)](/docs/install/amazon-web-services-eks/) cluster to demonstrate how to configure a centralised cluster topology model.
+> 💡 In this guideline, we are using an [Azure Kubernetes Service (AKS)](/docs/install/microsoft-azure-aks/) cluster to demonstrate how to configure a centralised cluster topology model.

 1. Get the list of nodes in your Kubernetes cluster.